Noël Wells: Saturday Night Live impressions

 Wells has made guest appearances on television programs such as The Aquabats!
 Super Show! and Comedy Bang!
 Bang!, as well as doing recurring voice work on Hulu's The Awesomes, Disney XD's Wander Over Yonder, and Cartoon Network's Craig of the Creek.

-In 2015, Wells co-starred on the critically acclaimed Netflix comedy Master of None, created by Aziz Ansari and Alan Yang.
+In 2015, she co-starred on the critically acclaimed Netflix comedy Master of None, created by Aziz Ansari and Alan Yang.
 Wells played Rachel, the love-interest of Ansari's character.
-Hitfix's Alan Sepinwall said the "Dev/Rachel story is so smartly developed, with such strong chemistry between Ansari and Wells.”
-Richard Lawson of Vanity Fair said her portrayal of Rachel was a “star-making...performance.
-It’s subtle, but not minimalist or deadpan.”
+Hitfix's Alan Sepinwall said the "Dev/Rachel story is so smartly developed, with such strong chemistry between Ansari and Wells."
+Richard Lawson of Vanity Fair said her portrayal of Rachel was a "star-making...performance.
+It's subtle, but not minimalist or deadpan."
 All 10 episodes premiered on November 6, 2015, and it won the 2016 Critics' Choice Award for Best Comedy.

 In March 2017, Wells wrote, directed, and starred in the feature film Mr. Roosevelt, which premiered at the SXSW film festival in Narrative Spotlight.
-It won multiple awards including the Audience Award and Louis Black Lone Star Jury Award at SXSW and Best US Narrative Feature at the Traverse City Film Festival.
+It won multiple awards including the Audience Award and Louis Black Lone Star Jury Award at SXSW, and Best US Narrative Feature at the Traverse City Film Festival.

 Wells released her debut album It's So Nice on August 30, 2019.
-Written and recorded over a two-year period, it marks Wells' first foray as a musician and singer-songwriter.
+Written and recorded over a two-year period, it was her first foray as a musician and singer-songwriter.

-As of September 2019, Wells had a television show in development for the new streaming service Apple TV+.
+As of September 2019, Wells had a television show in development for the streaming service Apple TV+.